Choreography

 Perception of Action

-An improvisational score based on the title of the song, the musical queues, and a creative movement flow.
+Solo Performance for Video August 17, 2023 Filmed in Laban Studio, UK An improvisational dance score was built on the semantics of the title name, the musical queues, and a creative movement flow which arose from dialogue and imagery.
 This project came out of thin air and it has filled my heart with warmth.
-The talent and grace Alejandra showed up with inspired me to find a creative lens through my camera.
+The talent and grace Alejandra showed up with inspired me to find a creative lens through my camera and direction.
 I aspire to continue to find frames within frames and document moments like this.
 This won't be the last time collaborating with such an amazing dancer like Ale!

 Estados De Ánimo